mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 ## CONCLUSION / FINDINGS

-As mentioned, it was difficult to read Truman Black's original script.

-I have not yet studied whether votes have switched between candidates.
+It was difficult to read Truman Black's original script.
+I have not yet studied whether votes have switched between candidates, this is coming soon.

 **However I can say definitively that EVERY state saw at least 1 occasion where votes dropped between time series data** (i.e., the first time series says 10 votes total for state and the following timeseries data shows 8 votes total for state).
-I can also say definitively, on average, SWING STATES SAW MORE OCCASIONS WHERE VOTE TOTALS DROPPED.
+I can also say definitively, **on average, SWING STATES SAW MORE OCCASIONS WHERE VOTE TOTALS DROPPED.**

 Either the NYT/Edison data is flawed, or **a machine malfunction has occurred across all states**, or **some malicious actor(s) are committing fraud**